 No Spend February – Expenditures

 February was a little bit of a weird month.
 While we had vowed to not eat out, we did.
-We had dinner out twice in February and Dan had lunch out once or twice.
+We had dinner out twice in February and my husband had lunch out once or twice.
 But we aren’t beating ourselves up about this!
 We know that our no spend year won’t be perfect and that’s okay.
 The key here is having grace with ourselves.

 Camping and other outdoor gear was a BIG expense this month.
-Dan and my dad went backpacking in early February because the weather was warmer than normal.
+My husband and my dad went backpacking in early February because the weather was warmer than normal.
 While my dad is a seasoned backpacker, my husband is not.
 A lightweight tent and a few other things were purchased from Academy.
 Why are things that are small and lightweight so expensive??

 A big project my husband undertook this month was organizing the garage.
 This meant putting shelves in.
 We spent $71 at Home Depot buying wood, brackets, and few other things to make these shelves happen.
 It’s so organized!